craftercms/docs/source/new-ia/by-role/developer/index.rst

 This section focuses on how to build content rich applications backed by CrafterCMS.
 It covers the basic topics you need to define a content type and render that content as part of a page, component or service.
-It also covers topics like building queries, accessing services and extending the core platforms.
+It also covers topics like building queries, accessing services and extending the core platforms and the developer workflow (DevContentOps).

-Developers need to be comfortable with Content Modeling (how to represent content in CrafterCMS for your application to retrieve said content), and how to access content items from your application/site.
+Developers need to be comfortable with Content Modeling (how to represent content in CrafterCMS for your application to retrieve said content), and how to access content items from your application/project.

-**Define Content**

-To get started with content modeling, read: :ref:`newIa-content-modeling`.
+The following gets you started with content modeling, content retrieval, and more:

-**Retrieve Content**

-To get started with content access/APIs, read: :ref:`newIa-crafter-engine`.

-In depth concepts and guides follow.

 .. toctree::
    :maxdepth: 1